anthony-tuininga/cx_OracleTools/doc/cx_OracleTools.rst

 Common Options
 ==============

-The following options are common to most of the tools:
+The following options are common to all of the tools:

 +---------------------+-------------------------------------------------------+
 | name                | description                                           |